tesselode/tactile/readme.md

 Tactile has two types of objects:
 - **Controls**: A control represents a distinct action in the game.
 For example, you might make "horizontal" and "vertical" controls for movement using the arrow keys or analog stick, and "primary" and "secondary" controls for the A and B button.
 - **Detectors**: A detector is a function that checks for a certain kind of input.
 These are split up into three types:
   - **Axis detectors**: An axis detector checks for an analog input.
-For example, a function that returned the value of a `GamepadAxis` would be an axis detector.
+For example, a function that returned the value of a gamepad axis would be an axis detector.
   - **Button detectors**: A button detector checks the state of a single button.
   - **Button pair detectors**: A button pair detector uses two buttons to represent an axis.
 One button represents the negative end of an axis, and the other represents the positive end.